vchinsomboon/vchinsomboon-portfolio/README.md

      ```bash
      npm run deploy
+     ```

+   Check that the application updates successfully by visiting https://vchinsomboon.github.io/vchinsomboon-portfolio.
 ### GitHub Pages Update
 GitHub Pages automatically detects changes on the gh-pages branch and updates your deployed application accordingly.
 It may take a few moments for GitHub Pages to reflect the changes after you push to the gh-pages branch.